Lisa Gornick: Work

 Gornick's first feature film was Do I Love You?.
 It is set in London and revolves around the relationship between Marina (Gornick) and Romy (Raquel Cassidy).
 In 2014, the British Film Institute included the film in its Top 10 Greatest Movies About Lesbians.

 Her second feature film, Tick Tock Lullaby is a comedy about the ambivalence around becoming a parent.
 In 2007, it screened at the San Francisco International LGBT Festival and the Cinequest Film Festival.
-Gornick's third feature film, The Book of Gabrielle, was created as part of a cross-platform production that also included a book, a web series, and a live drawing show.